bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 PyNomad can also be obtained by building source codes.
 The source codes and basic tests are provided in ``$NOMAD_HOME/interfaces/PyNomad``.
 Examples are given in ``$NOMAD_HOME/examples/advanced/library/PyNomad``.

 .. note:: The build procedure relies on Python 3.8+, a recent version of Cython, wheel and setuptools.
-A simple way to have all packages for PyNomad build is work within  an `Anaconda <http://www.anaconda.org/>` environment or a virtual environment.
+A simple way to have all packages for PyNomad build is to work within your own dedicated virtual environment or an `Anaconda <http://www.anaconda.org/>` environment.

 To enable the building of the Python interface, option ``-DBUILD_INTERFACE_PYTHON=ON`` must be set when configuring for building NOMAD.
-The configuration command ``cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release`` must be performed within a Conda environment with Cython available (``conda activate ...`` or ``activate ...``).
+The configuration command ``cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release`` must be performed within an environment with Cython available (``conda activate ...`` or ``activate ...`` or ``source .../activate``).

 In some situations, the configuration command should be adapted depending on the environment available.
 For Windows, the default Anaconda is Win64.
 Visual Studio can support both Win32 and Win64 compilations.